-- My deposit has not been protected: If your deposit isn't in a scheme, the action you take will depend on whether your tenancy is still current or if your tenancy has ended.
+If your deposit isn't in a scheme, the action you take will depend on whether your tenancy is still current or if your tenancy has ended.

-- Current Tenancy: If you are still in the tenancy then you should ask your landlord to protect your deposit and give you the prescribed information
+If you are still in the tenancy then you should ask your landlord to protect your deposit and give you the prescribed information